 I came back to France recently to visit my family, and as I am more and more engaged in the zero waste movement, I found myself naturally more aware of the waste and the eco conscious practices happening around me.
 I stayed in the city of Bordeaux and was amazed by all the great achievements accomplished there.
 Cities but also the country, local businesses and the people everyone seem to be doing its part.
 It was refreshing to see things from a “different” perspective.

-We’re pleased to share with you our monthly Meditation Session created by the talented Heidi Hancock, healing practitioner based in SE Portland.
+We’re pleased to share with you our monthly Meditation Session created by the talented Heidi Hancock, healing practitioner based in Portland, OR.
 She provides us with spot on meditation themes and mindful seasonal messages.
 Find yourself a peaceful place in your house or at the park, and watch the great video we prepared for you.
-Happy fall!
+Happy meditation!
 To contact her and have more informations about her work feel free to contact her here.

 When it comes to reducing our waste it can be hard and overwhelming to decide where to start.
 If you’re just getting started, I recommend you read this post to learn more about what Zero-Waste and its basics.
 One thing though that made it clear when I first started were disposable items.
 They were a big part of my new American life.
 After spending a couple of weeks, analyzing what was filling my trash bin, it was a no-brainer, I needed to change my daily habits and switch from disposable to reusable containers and utensils.